 - Toppings.
 Choose your own adventure!
 Avocado and fresh cilantro are mandatory around here.
 Since this is a Paleo chili, I avoided dairy, but if you aren’t following a Paleo diet, you can add cheese (or plain Greek yogurt, my favorite swap for sour cream) if you’d like.

-- Bean-Flexible.
-The recipe as written is for a Paleo beanless chili (and it is a compliant Whole30 chili recipe too).
 If you are not following a Paleo or Whole30 diet, you can go ahead and add beans if you’d like, or you can check out my recipe for classic Instant Pot Chili, which does include beans.

 What makes YOUR perfect chili?
 This Instant Pot Paleo Chili is my latest fave, and I’d love to hear about yours in the comments section below!